bruceravel/SCFtests/README.md

 One might hope that improvements in theory would lead to a fitted E0 parameter of 0 when the edge is chosen at the inflection point of the rising edge of the XAS data.
-While that might be true, we aren't there yet with _Feff8_.
+While that might be true, we're not there yet with _Feff8_.
 See [the conclusion](#conclusion) for more discussion.